 Every time you sign a lease, apply for credit, hook up a utility, or anything else a service provider or landlord would run a credit check about, it gets reported to the credit bureaus.

-The bureaus make extra money selling the "header" info--the non-financial data like your birth date, address and phone number--to proprietary database companies.
-Those companies also gather info from public records and even some protected records which include court cases, marriages, births, voter registration, DMV info and property.
+The bureaus then sell the "header" info--the non-financial data like your birth date, address and phone number--to proprietary database companies.
+Those companies also gather info from public records, and even some protected records, which may include court cases, marriages, births, voter registration, DMV info and property.

-The database companies then package all of that information and sell it to law enforcement agencies as well as licensed debt collectors, private investigators, process servers and others.
+The database companies then package all of that information and sell it to law enforcement agencies, licensed debt collectors, private investigators, process servers and others.

 Some data brokers even sell stripped-out versions of your information to unlicensed sleuths, like your stalker-ish ex.